 Authentically, once filled, fold your pancakes into triangles (fold them in half, then in half again), and pan-fry with some butter or clarified butter until golden.

-You can roll or fold your pancakes as you desire and serve them without frying.
+Should you always fry the filled naleśniki?
+The answer is no. You can roll or fold your pancakes as you desire and serve them without frying.
 The pancake platter looks so pretty.

-Store Polish crêpes covered with plastic wrap or in an airtight container in the fridge for 2 to 3 days.
+Store Polish crepes covered with plastic wrap or in an airtight container in the fridge for 2 to 3 days.

 Can you freeze nalesniki?
-Yes.
-The best way to freeze them is by separating each with parchment paper and double wrapping with cling film and aluminum foil.
+The best way to freeze them is by separating each with parchment paper and double wrapping them with cling film and aluminum foil.
 Then, freeze your crepes for three months.

-You can also heat defrosted crepes quickly in the oven or microwave.
+To thaw crepes, place them in the refrigerator overnight.
+You can also heat the defrosted crepes quickly in the oven or microwave:

-When you want to reheat your crepes in the microwave, set it on high and use 20-second intervals.
+- In the microwave, set it on high and use 20-second intervals.

 Love crepes or pancakes?
 Try these next!

-Recipe card
+PrintRecipe card

-Naleśniki (Polish Pancakes or Crepes)
+Naleśniki (Polish Crepes)

 - Total Time: 45 minutes (plus resting time)